 As a free school the Turner Free School is a new Academy school; directly funded by central government and independent of Local Authority control.
 Like other free schools, the Turner Free School has a responsibility to expand the educational offer locally, to promote higher standards inclusively, to address local social issues and to ensure excellent value for the public purse.

-The Turner Free School is part of Turner Schools, a Multi-Academy Trust (MAT) based in Folkestone on the beautiful Kent coast.
-The Turner Schools family includes five schools in Folkestone:-
+The Turner Free School is part of Turner Schools, a Multi-Academy Trust (MAT) on the beautiful Kent coast.
+The Turner Schools family includes six schools in Folkestone:-

 • Folkestone Primary

 • Morehall Primary